KKatkar/Sentiment-Analysis/README.md

 # ML-Engineer-NanoDegree
-Projects to create learning models using PyTorch and AWS Sagemaker instances
+Projects to create and deploy learning models using PyTorch and AWS Sagemaker instances

 1. _Sentiment Analysis_